anandantony/anandantony/README.md

 <h1 align="center">Hello there!👋 I'm Anand</h1>
 <p align="center">I am a software engineer with a passion for developing full-stack web applications and games.
-I am familiar with Angular and Laravel, and I am also learning other technologies such as Node.js, Svelte, and MySQL.</p>
+I am familiar with Angular and Laravel, and I am also learning other technologies such as Node.js, Svelte, and MySQL along with Dockerizing applications.</p>

 <h5>Work</h5>
 At work, I am responsible for developing and maintaining full-stack web applications.
 I use Angular to build the frontend of the applications, and I use Laravel to build the backend.